-Because your money is put into investment funds, it has the potential to grow over time.
-But, as with any investment, the value of your pension can go down as well as up and it may be worth less than the amount paid in
+As your money will be invested, it has the potential to grow over time.
+However, you should remember the value of your pension can go down as well as up and you could get back less than has been paid in

 - It’s yours for keeps